Let’s build a better future together!

-The stated principles have the potential to shape the way people think and behave, making it possible for organizations and social-ecological systems to co-evolve and align with how all living systems thrive and can act as a compass, that is, an orientation device to which we can refer to while navigating the increasingly volatile, uncertain, complex, and ambiguous world we live in today.
+The stated principles have the potential to shape the way people think and behave, making it possible for socio-technical and socio-ecological systems to co-evolve and align with how all living systems thrive and can act as a compass, that is, an orientation device to which we can refer to while navigating the increasingly volatile, uncertain, complex, and ambiguous world we live in today.